August 23, 2023

 Learn more about Tax Relief on Pension Contributions in Ireland.

-If you don’t have a workplace or private pension pot to support yourself in retirement, you can avail of the State Pension.
+If your employees don’t have a workplace or private pension pot to support themselves in retirement, they can avail of the State Pension.

 As a result, most Irish employees become dependent on the State Pension, which isn’t sufficient to sustain them during retirement.